 - A team of two men aged 50 and 55 has a 10% handicap.
 [55-45 = 10]

 - A team of a man aged 55 and a woman aged 50 has a 15% handicap. [ (50+10)=60, 60-45=15 ]

 - A team of a man aged 55 and a woman aged 44 is NOT eligible.

 - A team of two men aged 40 and 70 is NOT eligible

 The handicap percentage is then applied to the team result as follows

 - For linear courses the total time over the two days is reduced by the handicap percentage.

-- For score courses the total point score over the two days is increased by the handicap percentage.
-If the total point score over the two days is negative, no adjustment is made.
+- For the Score course the total points score over the day is increased by the handicap percentage.
+If the total point score is negative, no adjustment is made.

 It is up to each entrant to assess his or her own ability against their experience and the information provided here and elsewhere on this website.
 Entrants will not be vetted on grounds of safety (except for Parent/Junior teams) but may be vetted on grounds of competitive fairness (in B or C classes).
 Those we deem to have entered a class well below their abilities may be advised to move up a class or run non-competitively.
 N.B.
 When comparing events you should look at the previous course descriptions and winning times rather than rely on course names (eg: “Elite” or “B Class”) as these differ from event to event.